htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

    following commands that you would normally use to link your code: gcc, g++, g77, cc, acc, c89, CC, f77, fort77 and ld.
 If you complete the full install, you will be able to use condor_compile with any command whatsoever, in particular, make.
-See the :doc:`/admin-manual/setting-up-special-environments` section in the manual for directions.
+See the :ref:`admin-manual/setting-up-special-environments:full installation of condor_compile` section in the manual for directions.
 #.
 Try building and submitting some test jobs.
 See ``examples/README``
    for details.
 #.
-If your site uses the AFS network file system, see the :doc:`/admin-manual/setting-up-special-environments` section
+If your site uses the AFS network file system, see the
-   in the manual.
+   :ref:`admin-manual/setting-up-special-environments:using htcondor with afs` section in the manual.
 #.
 We strongly recommend that you start up HTCondor (run the
    *condor_master* daemon) as user root.
-If you must start HTCondor as some user other than root, see the :doc:`/admin-manual/security` section.
+If you must start HTCondor as some user other than root, see the :ref:`admin-manual/security:user accounts in htcondor on unix platforms` section.

 Installation on Windows
 -----------------------